gapotchenko/gnu-tk/README.md

 Yet, these introduce their own challenges: correctly identifying the toolkit installation path, modifying environment variables, configuring shells with toolkit-specific parameters, and, finally, managing the handoff of control to and from the toolkit.
 All of this makes using GNU tools far from easy and reproducible.

-GNU-TK project solves all those problems by providing a small `gnu-tk` command-line utility that serves as an automatic gateway to a GNU toolkit installed in the system.
+GNU-TK project solves all those problems by providing a small `gnu-tk` command-line utility that serves as an automatic unifying gateway to a GNU toolkit installed in the system.
 `gnu-tk` has a concise and stable command-line interface making it suitable for effortless cross-platform scripting.

 ## Usage